desktop/desktop/CONTRIBUTING.md

 Python 2.7.13
 ```

-We also have some [additional resources](./docs/contributing/tooling.md) to help you configure
+We also have some [additional resources](./docs/contributing/tooling.md) to help
-favourite editor to work nicely with the GitHub Desktop repository.
+configure your favourite editor to work nicely with the GitHub Desktop
+repository.

 ## Building